 Frist’s elevation elevates the stakes

-WASHINGTON - The departure of Trent Lott and arrival of Bill Frist as the next Senate Majority Leader will, by all accounts, sharpen the focus on health care in the next Congress.
+WASHINGTON - The departure of Trent Lott and arrival of Bill Frist as the next Senate Majority Leader will, by many accounts, sharpen the focus on healthcare in the next Congress.

-Frist (R-Tenn.), a Harvard-trained heart surgeon, has identified health care as his top priority.
-In 2000, he proposed a piece of legislation (Breaux-Frist) that would radically alter the complexion of the Medicare program by de-emphasizing HCFA (now CMS) in favor of the Medicare HMO program.
+Frist (R – Tenn.), a Harvard-trained heart surgeon, has identified healthcare as his top priority.
+In 2000, he proposed a piece of legislation (Breaux-Frist) that would radically alter the complexion of the Medicare program by de-emphasizing HCFA (now CMS) and ramping up the Medicare HMO program.

-One of the likely discussions to take place in the next Congress, given Frist’s ascension, involves the privatization of the Medicare program: Should Congress provide incentive for seniors to move to Medicare HMOs by attaching the prescription drug plan to it, or go even further with privatization?
+One of the likely discussions to take place in the next Congress, given Frist’s ascension, involves privatization of the Medicare program.
+Should Congress provide incentive for seniors to move to Medicare HMOs by attaching the prescription drug plan to it, or go even further with privatization?

 “There’s a lot of talk about getting into it [privatization] deeply,” said AAHomecare CEO Tom Connaughton.
 “I would suspect Bill Frist would be an activist who’d want to get into that debate.
 I don’t know that for sure, but I would suspect it.”

-The risk of really significant Medicare reform resurrects the specter of Hillary Clinton’s single-payer healthcare efforts in the 1990s, a debacle that no one in the White House wants to revisit.
-For that reason, observers expect the White House to temper any grand plans Frist might have for moderate reform that produce a prescription drug benefit.
+The risk of really significant Medicare reform resurrects the specter of Hilary Clinton’s single-payer healthcare efforts in the 1990s, a debacle that no one in the White House wants to revisit.
+For that reason, observers expect the White House to temper any grand plans Frist might have for moderate reform that produces a prescription drug benefit.